reactjs/react.dev/content/docs/faq-structure.md

 ### Is there a recommended way to structure React projects?

-One common way to structure projects is locate CSS, JSX, and tests together inside folders grouped by feature or route.
+One common way to structure projects is locate CSS, JS, and tests together inside folders grouped by feature or route.

 ```
 FeatureA